Last updated: 16/10/20

 You can also lock your apps with a passcode.
 This way, if your phone fell into the wrong hands and they managed to unlock your home screen, at least your apps would be protected with a different passcode.

 Store it in your bag, and keep it out of sight

 Your phone isn’t your only valuable possession.
 Your bag is, too.
 Keep it stored away in your handbag, rucksack, laptop bag or briefcase, and make sure it’s out of sight.
 Some teachers will keep theirs locked away in the desk drawers, with the key kept about their person.

 How to keep your phone safe outside the classroom

 Keeping your phone safe in the classroom is one thing, but how about outside of the classroom?
 Going to the staff room for lunch, supervising break times or even conducting a PE lesson present plenty of opportunities for your phone to be stolen or lost.

 Don’t stash it in your pocket

 If you keep your phone in your pocket it may slip out when sitting down, or even fall out if you’re teaching PE or moving around.
-Keep your phone safe in a locker, or pop it in your bag, locked in your desk drawer.
+Keep your phone safe in a locker, or pop it in your bag which is then locked in your desk drawer.

 Arrange a phone amnesty

 In the unfortunate event of your phone getting damaged, lost or stolen, you may be at a loss of what to do next.
-Losing a phone can be stressful especially when it contains messages from family and treasured photos.
+Losing a phone can be stressful especially when it contains messages from family, treasured photos and even payment details.
 That’s why it’s important to make sure you have the right gadget insurance in place for your phone.